-- Use a Texas rigged worm to prevent hang-ups.
+- Use a Texas-rigged worm to prevent hang-ups.

 - Fish the worm suspended 90% of the time.

-- When doodling, it is critical to keep your presentation natural by downsizing your hooks to 1/0 or lower, and paying delicate, almost scrupulous attention to how straight your bait is in order to maintain a natural presentation.
-Most finesse worming is not a reaction strike so a worm that is not rigged properly will generally eliminate the possibility of ever being bit.
-In addition, a long sweeping hook-set will put the hook in the fish's mouth and keep it there more firmly than will a snap-set simply because the sweep-set will keep pressure, never allowing the hook to back out of the fishes mouth.
+- When doodling, it is critical to keep your presentation natural by downsizing your hooks to 1/0 or lower, and paying delicate, almost scrupulous attention to how straight your bait is to maintain a natural presentation.
+Most finesse worming is not a reaction strike, so a worm that is not rigged correctly will generally eliminate the possibility of ever being bit.
+In addition, a long sweeping hook-set will put the hook in the fish's mouth and keep it there more firmly than a snap-set simply because the sweep-set will keep pressure, never allowing the hook to back out of the fish's mouth.
 It will also keep the fish deep until it has been played out.
 A snap-set will occasionally drop slack to the fish while you are trying to pick up the extra line, allowing a poorly set hook to fall from the fish's mouth.
 A sharp upward set will cause the fish to head to the surface and jump, which may result in the loss of the fish.
 Good Luck, Go Fish! -- Anonymous

 - Too often, fish are lost because of hooksets that look like you are playing tug of war with a grizzly bear.
 A more subtle rolling hook set that keeps the line tight will land more fish. -- Zack